Originally posted on October 17, 2020 @ 6:04 pm

-The image at the top of the Application of Truth page is a drawing depicting Hugh Glass, a legendary pioneer and mountain man from the early 1800’s.
+The image is a drawing depicting Hugh Glass, a legendary pioneer and mountain man from the early 1800’s.
 A book, titled The Revenant, was made into a movie starring Leonardo DiCaprio.
 It is a true story, with some freedoms taken in the movie.
 I like the image because it represents well the epic war being fought in US government for the soul of America.
 The bear is Deep State, and the fight and journey is our own path as Hugh Glass surrogates.

 I urge you to fight back.
 Speak up.
 Stand for truth, and for righteousness.
 Be bold and brave.
 Dig into the facts and speak up when you discover wrong-doing, especially among those in leadership positions.
 We are fighting a real war here, and people, such as Seth Rich, are dead due to this very war.
 Julian Assange of WikiLeaks has been in a prison of sorts, stuck in the Equadoran Embassy in London to evade arrest on false charges, all because he publishes the truth.
 My own former website was destroyed immediately after I went after James Comey, former and fired Director of the FBI.
 Comey will end up in prison.

 Read this story about Hugh Glass and remember that toughness comes first from the heart.
 Be tough.
 Be firm and unyielding as you encounter the headwinds of rejection and ridicule.
 We are many, and we are very strong.
 We have the winning hand and in the end, we shall prevail.

 The Hero – Hugh Glass